-Basis of Presentation
+Basis of Presentation and Consolidation

 The accompanying condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and applicable rules and regulations of the Securities and Exchange Commission ("SEC") regarding interim financial reporting.
 Certain information and note disclosures normally included in the financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
-Therefore, these condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes included in the final prospectus filed with the SEC pursuant to Rule 424(b) under the Securities Act of 1933, as amended, on April 12, 2017 (the "Prospectus").
+Therefore, these condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes field with the SEC pursuant to Rule 424(b) under the Securities Act of 1933, as amended, on April 12, 2017 (the "Prospectus").
 The condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.
+Certain prior year amounts have been reclassified to conform to the current presentation.